 That’s the story of how we first experienced our mouse problem.
 And it was only the beginning.
 However, there is good news because we now know the secret to keeping mice out of our RV.

-Update: We are super excited to have teamed up with my family to create Grandpa’s Good Earth 100% Peppermint Oil, which is now available for Pre-Order at a discount!
+Update: We are super excited to have teamed up with my family to create Grandpa’s Good Earth 100% Peppermint Oil, which is now available!
 This is the same peppermint oil we use almost daily since it has so many incredible benefits.
 Click here to order!

 For those that are new here, you can read more about us and our RV adventure here, or view our most recent RV tour.
 This post may contain affiliate links for your convenience.
 View our full disclosure here.

 I’m not sure if you have ever dealt with a mouse problem in your home or RV, but below I’ll highlight how our story unfolded as well as what we used to keep the mice out in the first place.

 The Secret to Keeping Mice Out of Our RV